Yandex Cloud

 SELECT * from <DB_name>.<table_name>;

-6. In the target cluster, check that the table from the source cluster has appeared in the DB:
+6. On the target cluster, verify that the table from the source cluster has appeared in the database:

 SHOW TABLES FROM <DB_name>;

-7. Check that the table contains data from the source cluster table:
+7. Check that the target table contains the same data as the source table:

 SELECT * FROM <DB_name>.<table_name>;

-For more information about using the remote function, see the ClickHouse® documentation.
+For more details on using the remote function, see this ClickHouse® article.

-Migrating data using the backup/restore commands and an Object Storage bucketMigrating data using the backup/restore commands and an Object Storage bucket
+Migrating data using backup and restore commands with an Object Storage bucketMigrating data using backup and restore commands with an Object Storage bucket

 Warning

-You need ClickHouse® version 22.10 or later to work with the backup/restore commands in a third-party cluster.
+You need ClickHouse® version 22.10 or later to work with backup and restore commands in a third-party cluster.

-You can use the backup/restore commands and an Object Storage bucket to migrate individual tables or the whole database from a third-party ClickHouse® cluster.
+You can use backup and restore commands with an Object Storage bucket to migrate individual tables or an entire database from a third-party ClickHouse® cluster.
 To do this:

 1. Create a Managed Service for ClickHouse® target cluster.